pl3onasm/AADS/algorithms/sorting/README.md

 ## ${\color{darkseagreen}\text{Linear-time Sorts}}$

 The only way to escape the $\Omega(n\log n)$ lower bound for comparison sorts is to exploit special properties of the input elements, such as the range of possible values.
 This is exactly what linear-time sorts do.
 The most well-known non-comparison sorts are counting sort, radix sort and bucket sort.
-For example, counting sort assumes that the input elements are integers in the range $0$ to $k$, for some integer $k = O(n)$.
+For example, counting sort assumes that the input elements are integers in the range $0$ to $k$, for some integer $k = \mathcal{O}(n)$.
 Radix sort assumes that the input elements are integers represented in a fixed number of digits in some base $b$.
 And bucket sort assumes that the input elements are uniformly distributed in the interval $[0, 1)$.

 [^2]: If all elements are distinct, each permutation appears on exactly one leaf: l = n!.
 If some elements are equal, some permutations appear on more than one leaf: l > n!.